coppercash/Anna/README.md

 #### Root Analyzer & Manager

 `UIView`s, `UIViewController`s, `UIControl`s and all the other objects in Responder Chain may own a `Analyzer` if they are supposed to be analyzed, including the root responder - `UIApplicaiontDelegate`.
 However, the `Analyzer` of `UIApplicaiontDelegate` is slightly different.
-It is initialized with a `Manager`.
+It is of class `RootAnalyzer` and initialized with a `Manager`.
 `Manager` acts like port between **Anna.iOS** and **Anna.Core**.
 It receives events from **Anna.iOS** and returns calculated results into delegate methods.

+`Manager` starts by running the module which the first parameter of its initializer points to.

 `Manager`'s behavior can be configured via attributes of `Dependency`: